mslonik/Hotstrings-MSIX/ReadMe.md

 ## What is within this repository?

+### The simplest example, just package

+`MakeAppx pack /v /d "C:\My Files" /p MyPackage.msix`

-The `AppxManifestSimplest.xml` corresponding to the following PowerShell script:
+The `AppxManifestSimplest.xml` corresponding to the following PowerShell script, which you can prepare:

 ```PowerShell
 $MekaAppxLocation = "C:\Program Files (x86)\Windows Kits\10\App Certification Kit\"